-if you have been charged with DUI, you will need an experienced attorney to work to resolve your case in the most favorable manner possible.
+If you have been charged with DUI and you’re looking for criminal defense lawyers near me in Loves Park, IL or the surrounding areas, you will need an experienced attorney to work to resolve your case in the most favorable manner possible.
 At the Law Office of Jonathan James, we will look at the circumstances surrounding your DUI arrest and the procedures that police officers used to place you under arrest.
 Just because you were arrested for DUI does not mean that you must be convicted.
 If you are convicted, however, you will face high fines, a criminal conviction on your record, increased insurance rates, a revocation of your driver’s license and the possibility of a jail sentence.
 Hiring my office will give you the best chance of a not-guilty verdict, dismissal, or other outcome more favorable than a DUI conviction.

 Arrested for DUI?
 Call for a FREE INITIAL CONSULTATION (779) 500-0167